 Gender equality is a lesson to teach early and International Women’s Day is a great opportunity to introduce and reinforce ideas around equality and fairness and how to challenge gender stereotypes.

-Whether you're wondering how to raise a strong girl (opens in new tab) or want to learn more about famous women in history (opens in new tab), starting the conversation and giving space for kids to lead with curiosity is the first step.
+Whether you're wondering how to raise a strong girl or want to learn more about famous women in history with the best International Women's Day quotes, starting the conversation and giving space for kids to lead with curiosity is the first step.

 Kirsty says; "Reminding our girls and boys that they can be whoever they want to be, regardless of gender is important, but while we have advanced greatly, there is still work to be done on fairness and equality.
 By age three, although most children can identify themselves as boys or girls, they are still sorting out the concept of gender (Roberts and Hill, 2003).